ucb-bar/fpga-zynq/README.md

 1) [Quick Instructions](#quickinst): This is the simplest way to get started - you'll download the relevant prebuilt images for your board and learn how to run binaries on the RISC-V Rocket Core.
 These instructions require only that you have a compatible board - neither Vivado nor the RISC-V Toolchain are necessary.

-2) [How to Push Your Rocket Modifications to the FPGA](#bitstream): These instructions walk through what we believe is the common case - a user wanting to utilize a custom-generated Rocket Core.
+2) [Pushing Your Rocket Modifications to the FPGA](#bitstream): These instructions walk through what we believe is the common case - a user wanting to utilize a custom-generated Rocket Core.

 3) [Building Everything from Scratch](#fromscratch): Here, we discuss how to build the full stack from scratch.
 It is unlikely that you'll need to use these instructions, unless you are intending to make changes to the configuration of the Zynq ARM Core or `u-boot`.